Reserve Officer Training in Russia: Training process

 As a rule, classroom study, physical training and group field training exercises are conducted one day a week (so-called military day).
 Military day is determined by the rector in consultation with the head of military training center.
 There are no university classes on civilian subjects that day including for students who are not training at military training center.

 Midterm assessments are held at the end of each semester.
 Students are sent to 30-days military training camp in summer after the completion of the training course.
 Students get access to final exam after the end of military training camp.
 Those who successfully pass final exams are promoted to lieutenant rank, with the order entered into force only after graduation from university (main civilian specialty).

 After graduation

-All graduates of military training centers are exempted from military draft.
+All graduates of military training centers are exempted from the military draft.

-Those who studied at officers for active duty program are obliged to serve in Russian Armed Forces 3 years at least under the conditions of the signed contracts.
+Those who studied at officers for active duty program are obliged to serve in Russian Armed Forces for at least 3 years under the conditions of the signed contracts.

 Those who studied at reserve officers program are not to obliged to serve and are enrolled in mobilization human resource immediately after a graduation.
 They can join active duty military service or mobilization human reserve (part-time military service) on voluntary basis.
 However, they are subject to mobilization in wartime and short-term military training in peacetime on involuntary basis as regulated by law.